zalando/postgres-operator/docs/administrator.md

 cleared.
 A final lookup for child (rotation) users to be removed is done but they will only be dropped if the retention policy allows for it.
 This is to avoid sudden connection issues in pods which still use credentials of these users in memory.
-You have to remove these child roles manually or re-enable password rotation with smaller interval so they get cleaned up.
+You have to remove these child users manually or re-enable password rotation with smaller interval so they get cleaned up.

 ## Use taints and tolerations for dedicated PostgreSQL nodes